JBZoo/CSV-Blueprint/README.md

   supporting a wide range of data validation rules from basic type checks to complex regex validations.
   This example serves as a comprehensive guide for creating robust CSV file validations.

-presets:
-  preset-alias: ./readme_sample.yml   # Include another schema and define an alias for it.
+presets:                                # Include another schema and define an alias for it.
+  my-preset: ./preset_users.yml         # Define preset alias "my-preset".
+See README.md for details.

 # Regular expression to match the file name.
 If not set, then no pattern check.
 # This allows you to pre-validate the file name before processing its contents.
 # Feel free to check parent directories as well.
 # See: https://www.php.net/manual/en/reference.pcre.pattern.syntax.php
 filename_pattern: /demo(-\d+)?\.csv$/i
+#  preset: my-preset                    # See README.md for details.

 # Here are default values to parse CSV file.
 # You can skip this section if you don't need to override the default values.
 csv:
+  preset: my-preset                     # See README.md for details.
   header: true                          # If the first row is a header.
 If true, name of each column is required.
   delimiter: ,                          # Delimiter character in CSV file.
   quote_char: \                         # Quote character in CSV file.